jazzfan2/palindromes/README.md

 - any characters to be excluded from the palindromes;
 - any existing or non-existing word(s) that must be part of the palindromes;

+Additionally, sorted (= reproducible) output instead of random order can be optionally chosen.

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.

 Perequisite is presence on the system of a word list in flat text format